Contact UsVeterans Scotland

 The Health & Wellbeing Groupis the lead within Veterans Scotland on all Health and Wellbeing provision related matters to ensure that the Veterans community in Scotland is well informed on how veterans can access care appropriate to individual needs.
 The group brings together those member organisations who provide health & wellbeing to veterans in a common forum whose agenda includes:

-As a result, veterans should receive priority treatment for health problems as a result of service to their country, unless there is an emergency case or another case that demands clinical priority.
+The covenant states that veterans should receive priority treatment for ongoing health problems that are a direct result of their service unless there is an emergency case or another case that demands higher clinical priority.
+If you have health condition that fits this description and that needs treatment, please tell your GP.

 SCOTTISH VETERANS COMMISSIONER CALLS FOR A REINVIGORATED APPROACH TO VETERANS’ HEALTHCARE IN SCOTLAND AND MORE AMBITION AND INNOVATION IN MEETING THEIR LONG-TERM NEEDS